-Watch the video on Catholic Social Teaching and respond to these questions:
+Watch Theological Foundations: Catholic Social Teaching and respond to these questions:

 - In what ways did the story of Millie touch you? - What is your poverty? - Name one unjust social structure in our world today. - How would you describe the Catholic understanding of justice?